Church Hospitality: A Short Guide

 Engagement doesn’t only have to do with expectations.

-Engagement during a church business meeting has just as much to do with whether the meeting leader has prepared engaging discussion.
+Engagement during a church business meeting has just as much to do with whether the leader has prepared engaging discussion.

 One way to ensure that a meeting has something worth engaging is to prepare at least 2 questions for each attendee in order to prompt conversation about the material.